Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Installing-FreeNAS.md

 Reboot the ODYSSEY - X86J4105 and press `F7` again to enter Boot Manager Screen, and choose the USB drive that just installed the FreeNAS.

-**Note:** Can also change it in the set-up by pressing `DEL` and set the USB drive as the first boot up option.
+**Note:** Can also change it in the set-up by pressing `DEL` and set the USB drive as the first boot-up option.

 Once booted into the FreeNAS, you should see the Web interface address: